Toro, Nigeria

 Teachers college Toro, 1970–1973.
 Students are waiting for the inspection of their huts (the pink "house") by the director.

 Teachers college Toro, 1970–1973.
 An African history class.

 Teacher of Teachers college Toro with her children, 1970–1973.

-Toro is a Local Government Area of Bauchi State, Nigeria.
-Toro local government headquarters is in the town of Toro.
-The local government has three districts: Toro, Jama'a and Lame district.The local government is the largest local government in Nigeria and west Africa in particular.
-It has an area of 6,9322km and a population of 350,404 at the 2006 census.
+Toro is a city and Local Government Area of Bauchi State, Nigeria.
+The local government has three districts: Toro, Jama'a and Lame district.The local government is the largest local government in Nigeria and west Africa in particular and is crossed by the Bunga River.
+It has an area of 6,705 sqkm and a population of 350,404 at the 2006 census.
 The postal code of the area is 740.

 People and languages

 Toro local government is rich in culture and has diverse ethnic groups such as Afizere, Anarubunu (Ribina), Duguza, Fulani, Kaiwari amongst others.
 However, Fulfulde is the major languages spoken by the people of the area (especially in the town of Toro).